MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 * Set architecture to "x86"
 Select "Switch Platform"

+> [!NOTE]
+> If your application has any dependencies on device-specific services, such as match making from Steam, you'll need to disable them at this step.
+You can hook up to the equivalent services that Windows provides later on.

-### Unity step 6: Setup your Windows Mixed Reality hardware
+### Unity step 5: Setup your Windows Mixed Reality hardware
 1. Review steps in [Immersive headset setup](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/before-you-start
 )
 2. Learn about [Using the Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md) and [Navigating the Windows Mixed Reality home](navigating-the-windows-mixed-reality-home.md)

 ### Unity step 7: Target your application to run on Windows Mixed Reality
 1. First, you must remove or conditionally compile out any other library support specific to a particular VR SDK.
 Those assets frequently change settings and properties on your project in ways that are incompatible with other VR SDKs, such as Windows Mixed Reality.
-    * For example, if your project references the SteamVR SDK, you'll need to update your project to exclude those prefabs and script API calls when exporting for the Windows Store build target.
+    * For example, if your project references the SteamVR SDK, you'll need to update your project to exclude those prefabs and script API calls when exporting for the Win32 build target.
     * Specific steps for conditionally excluding other VR SDKs are coming soon.
 2. In your Unity project, [target the Windows 10 SDK](holograms-100.md#target-windows-10-sdk)
 3. For each scene, [setup the camera](holograms-100.md#chapter-2---setup-the-camera)